pdhoward/multitest/README.md

-## Bot Contacts App
+## MultiTest

-The worlds first contact application to help track your virtual network

-Businesses connect with their customers through virtual and human agents.
-They are reworking their CRM strategies to leverage the array of intelligent bots to deliver  superior service in the conversational economy

-Virtual agents are growing in capability and fast becoming a differentiator in the digital economy.
-After all, it is not what you know but 'what' you know that matters
+A small working prototype used to investigate design options and tradeoffs in a multi-step interaction

+This requires a narrow context, limiting the language set, and establishing a sequence of actions on
+> transactions
+> banter
+> recording

+An intercom widget and react form is integrated to assist with testing
 ## Getting Set Up

 Getting the server running on your local machine takes only a few steps:

-1. clone the project - `git clone https://github.com/pdhoward/contacts.git
+1. clone the project - `git clone https://github.com/pdhoward/multitest.git
 2. install its dependencies - `npm install`
 3. Built with create-react-app -- npm run start

 Also, install the backend db server

-1. clone the project - `git clone https://github.com/pdhoward/contactsrv.git
+1. clone the project - `git clone https://github.com/pdhoward/multitest.git
 2. install its dependencies - `npm install`
 3. start the server - `node server.js`